alexbatalov/fallout1-ce/README.md

 $ innoextract ~/Downloads/setup_fallout_2.1.0.18.exe -I app
 $ mv app /Applications/Fallout
 ```
+- Alternatively, for *GOG Offline Backup Game Installers*:
+  - Download `Fallout (Part 1 of 2)`
+  - Extract the .exe file using something like [Extractor](https://www.macsourceports.com/utility/extractor) to a folder, for example `/Applications/Fallout`.
+  - *NOTE: `innoextract` will not work on this exe*

 - Download and copy `fallout-ce.app` to this folder.

 - Run `fallout-ce.app`.